Benito Mussolini

-Mussolini was originally a socialist politician and a journalist at the Avanti! newspaper.
-In 1912, he became a member of the National Directorate of the Italian Socialist Party (PSI), but he was expelled from the PSI for advocating military intervention in World War I, in opposition to the party's stance on neutrality.
-In 1914, Mussolini founded a new journal, Il Popolo d'Italia, and served in the Royal Italian Army during the war until he was wounded and discharged in 1917.
-Mussolini denounced the PSI, his views now centering on Italian nationalism instead of socialism, and later founded the fascist movement which came to oppose egalitarianism and class conflict, instead advocating "revolutionary nationalism" transcending class lines.
-On 31 October 1922, following the March on Rome (28–30 October), Mussolini was appointed prime minister by King Victor Emmanuel III, becoming the youngest individual to hold the office up to that time.
-After removing all political opposition through his secret police and outlawing labor strikes, Mussolini and his followers consolidated power through a series of laws that transformed the nation into a one-party dictatorship.
-Within five years, Mussolini had established dictatorial authority by both legal and illegal means and aspired to create a totalitarian state.
-In 1929, Mussolini signed the Lateran Treaty with the Holy See to establish Vatican City.
+Mussolini was originally a socialist politician and journalist at the Avanti! newspaper.
+In 1912, he became a member of the National Directorate of the Italian Socialist Party (PSI), but was expelled for advocating military intervention in World War I. In 1914, Mussolini founded a newspaper, Il Popolo d'Italia, and served in the Royal Italian Army until he was wounded and discharged in 1917.
+He eventually denounced the PSI, his views pivoting to focus on Italian nationalism, and founded the fascist movement which opposed egalitarianism and class conflict, instead advocating "revolutionary nationalism" transcending class lines.
+In October 1922, following the March on Rome, he was appointed prime minister by King Victor Emmanuel III.
+After removing opposition through his secret police and outlawing labour strikes, Mussolini and his followers consolidated power through laws that transformed the nation into a one-party dictatorship.
+Within five years, he established dictatorial authority by legal and illegal means and aspired to create a totalitarian state.
+In 1929, he signed the Lateran Treaty to establish Vatican City.

-Mussolini's foreign policy aimed to restore the ancient grandeur of the Roman Empire by expanding Italian colonial possessions and the fascist sphere of influence.
-In the 1920s, he ordered the Pacification of Libya, instructed the bombing of Corfu over an incident with Greece, established a protectorate over Albania, and incorporated the city of Fiume into the Italian state via agreements with Yugoslavia.
+Mussolini's foreign policy was based on the fascist doctrine of spazio vitale ("living space"), which aimed to expand Italian possessions and have an Italian sphere of influence in southeastern Europe.
+In the 1920s, he ordered the Pacification of Libya and the bombing of Corfu over an incident with Greece, and his government annexed Fiume after a treaty with Yugoslavia.
 In 1936, Ethiopia was conquered following the Second Italo-Ethiopian War and merged into Italian East Africa (AOI) with Eritrea and Somalia.
 In 1939, Italian forces annexed Albania.
-Between 1936 and 1939, Mussolini ordered the successful Italian military intervention in Spain in favor of Francisco Franco during the Spanish Civil War.
-Mussolini's Italy initially tried to avoid the outbreak of a second global war, sending troops at the Brenner Pass to delay Anschluss and taking part in the Stresa Front, the Lytton Report, the Treaty of Lausanne, the Four-Power Pact and the Munich Agreement.
-However, Italy then alienated itself from Britain and France by aligning with Germany and Japan.
-Germany invaded Poland on 1 September 1939, resulting in declarations of war by France and the UK and the start of World War II.
+Between 1936 and 1939, Mussolini ordered an intervention in Spain in favour of Francisco Franco, during the Spanish Civil War.
+Mussolini took part in the Treaty of Lausanne, Four-Power Pact and Stresa Front.
+However, he alienated the democratic powers as tensions grew in the League of Nations, which he left in 1937.
+Now hostile to France and Britain, Italy formed the Axis alliance with Nazi Germany and Imperial Japan.